Terror Zombies Ate My Brains

 Indeed there are.
 And a number of police departments across the US are spending UASI and other DHS funds on armoured vehicles, drones and other devices developed by the US military for use in its foreign wars, as part of an ongoing trend towards militarised law enforcement, in which domestic policing, homeland security and the ‘war on terror’ increasingly overlap.

-These developments are clearly not related to any putative ‘risks and vulnerabilities’ relating to terrorism.
+These developments clearly go beyond the ‘risks and vulnerabilities’ relating to terrorism.
 As the report notes

 And not only criminals.
 Earlier this year, a number of law enforcement officers from across the country used UASI funds to defray expenses for attending the 5-day HALO Corporation Counter-Terrorism Summit 2012, at the luxury Paradise Point Resort & Spa on an island outside San Diego.

 Attendees who paid the $1,000 license fee were able to network with other officials and ‘vendors’ in the same field.
-They also watched a ‘real’ tactical response team in which soldiers and an armoured vehicle repel a staged attack by flesh-eating zombies, which I include here for your delectation:
+They also watched a ‘real’ tactical response team in which soldiers and an armoured vehicle repel a staged attack by flesh-eating zombies:

-Got it now?
-So Americans should be thankful that someone is looking into these things on their behalf, and preparing for every eventuality, and some are clearly more thankful than others.
-As one high-ranking official at the California Emergency Management Agency quoted in the report put it ‘We”re always looking for creative ways to calculate risk to get the risk score as high as we can to get the funding.’
+Americans should be thankful that the authorities are preparing for every eventuality, and some are more grateful than others.
+As one high-ranking official at the California Emergency Management Agency quoted in the report put it “We”re always looking for creative ways to calculate risk to get the risk score as high as we can to get the funding.”